andresfgc/P4-REMS/README.md

 * Overview for draft-tickets:
   * I plan to add an overview inside the tickets page for tickets that are still drafts.
 Right now only admin users inside the admin interface can see, edit and delete them.

+* Message for visual feedback:
+  * I plan to add a message function to give feedback to the user when somethin inside the ticket is not filled correctly.

 #### For Ticket Details page
 * CRUD for comments: